danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Cross-hardware portability

 Users might want to write a program for one piece of hardware, and later run it on another.
-RIOT should let user code be completely portable, so long as it's valid with the hardware.
+RIOT should let user code be completely portable, so long as it remains valid with the hardware.

 The hardware abstraction layer should be stable, well defined and consistent.
-Above the HAL, the only thing that modules should know about hardware is whether a required feature is there or not.
-If it isn't, the module should adapt accordingly, or not compile.
+Above the HAL, the only thing that modules should know about hardware is whether its build dependencies are provided or not.
+If they aren't, the module should adapt accordingly, or not compile.

 ## Real-time capabilities